Docs: Features: Sharding

 If ports are omitted, the port option is used instead, which defaults to MySQL’s standard port 3306.

-The external command should only return addresses of writable (master) instances, never replicas.
+The external command should only return addresses of writable (master) database servers, never replicas.

 The host-wrapper option is designed to be specified generically at a high level directory, such as a .skeema file at the repository root, or perhaps a global option file.
 This way, you may specify a single generic service discovery command-line usable across your infrastructure, rather than redundantly configuring a command-line for each database cluster.